matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

     	return mutual_information;
 	}

-Here is a function I wrote to count the words in congressional bills:
+Another thing to note here is that function returns do not get enclosed in () like they do in R. We can try compiling it and you will see it pop up in the Functions pane of RStudio.
+Now lets take a look at another functon I wrote that finds the unique words in a corpus of documents and counts the number of times each unique word appears.

 	#include <RcppArmadillo.h>
 	#include <string>